opnfv/functest/docs/userguide/troubleshooting.rst

 vPing_SSH
 ^^^^^^^^^
-This test case creates a floating IP on the external network and assigns it to the second instance with name *opnfv-vping-2*.
-The purpose of this is to establish a SSH connection to that instance to SCP a script that will ping the first insntace.
+This test case creates a floating IP on the external network and assigns it to the second instance **opnfv-vping-2**.
+The purpose of this is to establish a SSH connection to that instance and SCP a script that will ping the first instance.
 This script is located in the repository under *$repos_dir/functest/testcases/vPing/CI/libraries/ping.sh* and takes an IP as a parameter.
 When the SCP is completed, the test will do an SSH call to that script